PowerDNS/pdns/pdns/dnsdistdist/docs/security-advisories/index.rst

     powerdns-advisory-for-dnsdist*

-If you have a security problem to report, please see our :doc:`security policy <security-policy>`.
+If you have a security problem to report, please see our :doc:`security policy <../common/security-policy>`.